ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/anylast.md

 :::note

-Supports the `RESPECT NULLS` modifier after the function name.
-Using this modifier will ensure the function selects the last value passed, regardless of whether it is `NULL` or not.
+By default, the `anyLast` function never returns `NULL`.
+However, it supports the `RESPECT NULLS `modifier after the function name, which will ensure the function selects the last value passed, regardless of whether it is `NULL` or not.

-Alias: `anyLastRepectNulls`
+Alias: `anyLastRespectNulls`
 :::

 **Returned value**